xzel23/cabe/README.md

 ## TLDR

-Add this to the Gradle build file of your project that uses JSpecify annotations to add automatic null-checks to the public API of your project and assertion based null checks to the private API:
+Add this to the Gradle build file of your project that uses JSpecify annotations to add automatic null-checks to the public API of your project and assertion-based null checks to the private API:

 ```kotlin
 plugins {